ldw200012/YOLOV5_DuckieBot/README.md

 # I. Introduction to Object Recognition

 # II.
+Introduction to [Algorithm]

+# III.
 How to install ROS Noetic
 You can take a look at below ROS Wiki page to follow instructions to ROS Noetic installation

 http://wiki.ros.org/noetic/Installation/Ubuntu

-# III.
+# IV.
 How to create ROS Workspace and Package
 1. Create a ROS workspace

        $ mkdir -p ~/catkin_ws/src